pittcsc/pittcswiki/src/guides/career/resume.md

 Your resume is your key to getting interviews from top companies.
 So having a comprehensive understanding of how resumes are screened and used in industry will greatly benefit your job search.

-Another great resource is this presentation by Timothy James, a Tech Lead at Google, check it out [here](https://docs.google.com/presentation/d/1doJq5E33f4Bg4bYXT6sKeqZNBqnvRhPbJp83dv3Nn38/edit?usp=sharing).
+Another great resource is this presentation by Timothy James, an instructor at Pitt and manager at Google, check it out [here](https://docs.google.com/presentation/d/1doJq5E33f4Bg4bYXT6sKeqZNBqnvRhPbJp83dv3Nn38/edit?usp=sharing).

 ## Recruiters 101